 3- Do not add a semi-colon at the end of your statement in the sql_runstat_source_query.sql file.

-4- The query_stats table contains all the session statistics before and after each executions, not just those that changed and get printed by the pivot table.
+4- The query_stats table contains all the session statistics before and after each execution, not just those that changed and got printed by the pivot table.
 It also has the timestamp of the captures.
 You can therefore get more information from this data if needed.
-For example, you could tailor the column label to show you the full timestamp, or write your own analytics query to suite your needs.
+For example, you could tailor the column label to show you the full timestamp, or write your own analytics query to suit your needs.

-6- The script will create the query_stats table if it is missing, else it appends to it.
+6- The script will create the query_stats table if it is missing,; otherwise, it appends to it.
 Two user TYPEs are also created.
 None of these get dropped after execution so it’s up to you to remove them if you don’t want to keep them in your schema.

 8- You may need to alter the script to set your ORACLE environment variables.